BEAMRobotics/beam_slam/beam_slam_launch/README.md

 ## Description:

-Package containing example launch/config/test data for running beam slam.
+Package containing launch and config files for running beam_slam.
+This also contains example launch/config/test data for running demos.

 ## Demo Instructions: